belle2/basf2/online_book/basf2/roe.rst

 The main philosophy of the Rest of Event is to include *every* particle in the event, that has not been associated to the signal candidate and it is up to the analyst to decide what particles are actually matter for the analysis.
+That is why, a typical ROE contains not only the partner particle, but also all other particles, like hadron split-off particles, :math:`\delta`-rays, unused radiative photons, beam-induced background particles or products of kaon or pion decays.
+Thus, it is important to clean up the ROE particles to get the best possible use of it.

 That is why we have a concept of the ROE masks, which are just sets of selection cuts to be applied on the ROE particles.
+The ROE masks can be created in the following way:

 .. code-block:: python